Lordship Salvation is completely opposed to what God teaches about salvation in the Bible.

 From the 30 churches I’ve attended over the course of 2 years, I would have to agree.

 The best Gospel of Grace churches I have ever been in have been in Texas and Arizona.
 There is no question in my mind that there are geographical areas that are stronger in the biblical Gospel of God’s grace.
-I lived in Hurst, TX about 17 years ago, and Bob Wilkin is in Denton, right next door.
+I lived in Hurst, TX about 17 years ago, and the biblical Gospel was strong there.

 Also, Bob Rhyne of GraceLife church in Waukegan, Illinois teaches the true Gospel.